 Data Sharing Saves Time

-The very first blog in this series, Why Child Nutrition Programs Should Share Tomato Paste (and lots more), details how sharing data can save SFAs time from both a data entry and onboarding perspectives.
+The very first blog in this series, The Power of Data Sharing, we detail how sharing data can save SFAs time from both a data entry and onboarding perspectives.
 Sharing realistic break-downs of time-savings can help get this point across.

 Statewide Software Saves Money